A Unified Theory of Sparse Dictionary Learning in Mechanistic Interpretability: Piecewise Biconvexity and Spurious Minima: Theoretical Results

-Then $\tilde{\mathcal{L}}_{\text{SDL}}$ exhibits bi-convex structure over $\mathbb{R}^{n_r \times n_q} \times \Omega_{\mathcal{A}}$: \begin{enumerate} \item For any fixed $W_E \in \Omega_{\mathcal{A}}$, $W_D \mapsto \tilde{\mathcal{L}}_{\text{SDL}}(W_D, W_E)$ is convex in $W_D$. \item For any fixed $W_D \in R^{nr×nq}, W_E \mapsto \tilde{\mathcal{L}}_{\text{SDL}}(W_D, W_E)$ is convex in $W_E$ over $\Omega_{\mathcal{A}}$. \end{enumerate} \end{theorem}
+Then $\tilde{\mathcal{L}}_{\text{SDL}}$ exhibits bi-convex structure over $\mathbb{R}^{n_r \times n_q} \times \Omega_{\mathcal{P}}$: \begin{enumerate} \item For any fixed $W_E \in \Omega_{\mathcal{P}}$, $W_D \mapsto \tilde{\mathcal{L}}_{\text{SDL}}(W_D, W_E)$ is convex in $W_D$. \item For any fixed $W_D \in \mathbb{R}^{n_r \times n_q}$, $W_E \mapsto \tilde{\mathcal{L}}_{\text{SDL}}(W_D, W_E)$ is convex in $W_E$ over $\Omega_{\mathcal{P}}$. \end{enumerate} \end{theorem}

-This establishes SDL as a biconvex optimization problem, bridging mechanistic interpretability with classical biconvex optimization theory.
-This characterization enables both theoretical analysis of the optimization landscape and implementation of specialized biconvex methods for SDL.
+This establishes SDL as a biconvex optimization problem within each activation pattern, bridging mechanistic interpretability with classical biconvex optimization theory, enabling both theoretical analysis of the optimization landscape and implementation of biconvex methods for SDL.